NorskHelsenett/DevBlog/BlogPosts/Observability/WorkingLocallyRateLimitData/ObervabilityLocalScalingFluffy.md

     ]
 ```

-Running this seems successfull at first glance.
-The amount of incoming spans get limited as expected.
+Running this seems successful at first glance.
+The number of incoming spans get limited as expected.
 But where are the spans we've not explicitly rate limited?
 I mean, the code looks more or less like the one in the docs?
-The `always_sample` policy looks sus, so lets try exchanging it with a known quantity, like an ottl expression picking up all spans with names: `'name != ""'`.
+The `always_sample` policy looks sus, so let's try exchanging it with a known quantity, like an ottl expression picking up all spans with names: `'name != ""'`.
 Certainly this should pick up everything.

 Here we go again then!

 But no, still no sign off the rest.
 Ok, perhaps the docs are incomplete then?
-Lets try to see what happens we add a rate limit for the policy passing all of the rest of the spans.
+Let's try to see what happens we add a rate limit for the policy passing all of the rest of the spans.
 Something like `{ policy: composite-pass-rest, percent: 90 },` should do the trick.

 And it works!